 North Carolina Bounty Hunter Guide: Requirements and Steps

-North Carolina has more than 9.9 residents and allows the practice of bounty hunting.1 In the state, using the title “bounty hunter” is prohibited, but the North Carolina Department of Insurance issues licenses for bail bond runners.
+North Carolina has more than 10.5 million residents and allows the practice of bail fugitive recovery, known in some other states as “bounty hunting.”1 In North Carolina, using the title “bounty hunter” is prohibited, but the North Carolina Department of Insurance (NCDOI) issues licenses for bail bond runners.
 Bail bond runners use investigation, research, and planning to locate and apprehend fugitives who have skipped town for a fee, generally a portion of their bail, similar to what a bounty hunter does in other states.
 If chasing fugitives across the state sounds like an exciting and rewarding career, continue reading to learn more about the licensure process in the state of North Carolina.

-Requirements for Prospective Bounty Hunters in North Carolina
+Requirements for Prospective Bail Bond Runners in North Carolina

 - Be at least 21 years of age